David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 The system will be designed as a group of modular sections, that when joined together form a complete pipeline.
 Data will come into the pipeline directly from the Twitter streaming API and the results will be displayed on a webpage in real-time.
-Various processing techniques will be applied to the data as flows through the pipeline.
+Various processing techniques will be applied to the data as it flows through the pipeline.
 Each of these sections fulfills an objective of the project.